tencentyun/intlcloud-documents/product/存储/对象存储 4.0/购买指南/欠费说明_intl.md

 ## Arrears and Service Termination

-When your account is in arrears for 24 hours, COS service will stop automatically.
-Your data will be stored for 120 days.
-If your account balance is not greater than 0 after 120 days, the data will be destroyed.
+COS will be stopped automatically if your account falls into arrears for 24 hours.
+Your data will be kept for 120 days.
+If you do not add funds and have a positive balance within 120 days, your data will be destroyed.

 If you receive an arrears notification, please go to the [Top-up Center](https://console.cloud.tencent.com/account/recharge) on the console and top up your account in time to prevent your business from being affected.